-Innovation at Decathlon is our priority so that you can enjoy playing your sport more than ever or simply discover a new one.
+At Decathlon, we make innovation our priority so that you can enjoy playing your sport more than ever, or simply discover a new one.
 At Decathlon, innovation is pragmatic: sports are made accessible to everyone regardless of proficiency or discipline.
-The teams place the athlete at the heart of the process and prioritize the innovation of usage.
-They innovate via ACCESSIBLE, IMAGINATIVE, PRACTICAL AND UNIQUE products.
+Our team places the athlete at the heart of the process, and prioritizes the innovation of ACCESSIBLE, IMAGINATIVE, PRACTICAL AND UNIQUE products.

 THE INNOVATION PROCESS

 We place the user at the centre of our approach.
-It is therefore by observing the athletes as they play and by listening to them that our vendors, product managers, designers, and engineers imagine the products of tomorrow.
-Those that will facilitate the practise, the comfort, the pleasure and the safety of the user.
-And thanks to customer reviews, innovation continues and allow us to improve existing products or imagine the innovations of tomorrow...
+It is by observing the athletes as they play and by listening to them that our vendors, product managers, designers, and engineers imagine the products of tomorrow.
+Products that will facilitate the practice, the comfort, the pleasure, and the safety of the user.
+And, thanks to our customers' reviews, innovation continues and helps us to continuously improve existing products or imagine the innovations of tomorrow...

-Behind each product there is an idea, a need, an expectation, an intuition, which comes from an athlete, customer or collaborator and comes to life through the imaginings of the design teams and stimulates their creativity.
+Behind each product there is an idea, a need, an expectation, or an intuition which comes from an athlete, customer or collaborator and comes to life through the imaginings of the design teams and stimulates their creativity.
 To create 2,800 new products per year on average, it takes many ideas.
-This calls for a constant examination of sports evolution and how it is practised.
+This calls for a constant examination of a sport's evolution and how it is practiced.
 This is how Decathlon innovates: by basing its design approach on listening to and observing athletes

 Decathlon maintains a close connection with the athletes, which is fundamental to innovating.
-In fact, this allows the teams to observe the athletes as they practise their sport and gather their feedback.
-On the Decathlon websites, in the shops and on the Internet, the exchanges occur daily.
+This allows our teams to observe the athletes as they practice their sport and to gather their feedback.
+These exchanges occur daily; on the Decathlon websites, in the shops and on the internet.

-The body, the athlete's basic equipment.
-If the brands focus on their users and their needs, the Centre for Research and Development, Decathlon SportsLab, focuses on the function and needs of the human body.
+While our brands focus on our users and their needs, our centre for research and development, Decathlon SportsLab, focuses on the function and needs of the athlete's basic equipment: the human body.
 Together, they design innovative products, facilitating their use and ensure the well-being and safety of users.
 Nearly 50 engineers and researchers play a major role in the Decathlon Research and Development chain, which consists of about 780 people in total.

 Decathlon SportsLab has precise measurement and analysis tools and various expertise with respect to mobility, thermal comfort, morphology and affective science.
 The teams track down the causes of obstruction, discomfort, and risk of injury.
 Researchers also cooperate with universities and laboratories to develop innovative projects and share their expertise.